Improving Google A2A Protocol: Protecting Sensitive Data and Mitigating Unintended Harms in Multi-Agent Systems: A2A Security Vulnerabilities, Protocol Enhancements, and Research-Based Justification

 \subsection{Lack of Strong Customer Authentication (SCA)}

-The A2A protocol does not have built-in requirements for strong authentication, such as two-factor or biometric authentication, for high-value transactions such as payments or identity switching.
+\textbf{Problem:} The A2A protocol does not have built-in requirements for strong authentication, such as two-factor or biometric authentication, for high-value transactions such as payments or identity switching.
+The flow in Figure \ref{fig: booking example} highlights how payment operations are executed without strong customer authentication, leaving transactions vulnerable to impersonation.
 Without these safeguards, adversaries may perform unauthorized acts on behalf of the user \cite{gupta2020identity}.
 The Medibank breach of 2022, where attackers gained access to personal data of 9.7 million people through the lack of multifactor authentication, illustrates the tangible consequences of \cite{medibank2022}.
 CWE-306 \cite{cwe306} also classifies systems that do not authenticate users before performing critical functions as inherently vulnerable.
 In addition, the AI Agents Meet the Blockchain project (aclm) \cite{karim2025ai} proposes Zero Knowledge Proof (ZKP) techniques for secure authentication in decentralized environments, but the A2A does not include such a mechanism.